Desert Ecosystem: Biotic and Abiotic Components (And Importance of Desert Ecosystem)

 6. Bio-Prospecting

 Desert plants have adapted special properties that help them survive in harsh desert climates.
-As per scientists, certain chemically-based adaptations can have medical applications in humans.
+According to scientists, certain chemically-based adaptations can have medical applications in humans.
 According to a UN report on the global outlook of deserts, a recent survey of plants in Israel’s Negev desert found plants that could be used to fight malaria.

 Share on: